LoginRadius/engineering-portal/content/blog/Full_data_science_pipeline_implementation/index.md

 1) More feature engineering and data to avoid this overfitting and make more efficient pipeline

-2) If we collect more data , deep learning and state of art algorithms like BERT can help us to leverage the efficiency of the model.
+2) If we collect more data, deep learning and state of the art algorithms like BERT can help us to leverage the efficiency of the model.

 ## Summary:

 - We have learnt how to collect data by web scraping and tools to perform the same.
-- We performed the modelling techniques on in numerical data
+- We completed the modelling techniques on in numerical data
 - We prepared the label data to be model fed ready
-- We learnt how different ML techiques can be applied on text data and build a multilabel classifier .
+- We learnt how different ML techniques could be applied to text data and build a multilabel classifier.